 - Heat Stroke

 Liability for these types of injuries can be very complex.
-In some cases, a coach, school district, or another organizing body could be liable.
-For example, athletic injuries may have resulted from a coach allowing an athlete to play despite signs of injuries, from another player intentionally attempting to cause injury, or from a failure to properly diagnose an injured player.
+Sometimes, a coach, school district, or another organizing body could be liable.
+For example, athletic injuries may have resulted from a coach allowing an athlete to play despite signs of injuries, from another player intentionally attempting to cause injury, or from a failure to diagnose an injured player properly.
 Furthermore, cases involving defective equipment may make the manufacturers liable.

 Victims in these cases often incur injuries that require thousands of dollars in medical care, and some may need full-time assistance with their daily activities.
-In certain cases, individuals will not be able to return to work due to their injuries.
+Individuals cannot return to work in certain cases due to their injuries.

 Frequently Asked Questions (FAQs) About Athletic Injuries